yqcai888/DCASE2023/README.md

-# DCASE 2023 Challenge Task1 Submission
+# DCASE 2023 Challenge Task1 Submission-XJTLU
 This repository contains the source code of our new ideas for the [DCASE 2023 Challenge Task1](https://dcase.community/challenge2023/task-low-complexity-acoustic-scene-classification).
 Please refer to the technical report for details.
 ## tf-sepnet.py
 The tf-sepnet.py file contains the implementation of our proposed neural network architecture called **TF-SepNet**.
 The architecture is based on Time-Frequency Separable Convolution.